hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 - Can use GitHub Desktop to sync local repository with remote repository.
 - Can use `gh-pages` to host static web pages as one's portfolio.

 Chapter 0 is intended for anyone who wants to enroll in this course to study before the class.
 Besides learning GitHub, we also expect the readers to "tune in" our open book.
 You should feel conformable navigate around our Openbook, identify developed/ working-in-progress files, contribute ideas/ codes, and actively participate in the issue tracker.
-Note that sections marked **"[O]"** are optional materials.
+Note that sections marked **"Bonus:"** are optional materials.
 You can still follow the rest of the course without learning those sections.

 ## Getting-started on GitHub